digital-work-lab/handbook/index.md

 layout: home
 ---

-# Welcome to the digital-work lab handbook
+# The digital-work lab handbook

 The goal of the internal handbook is to document our processes related to research, teaching, and administration.
 We invite everyone to use it as a resource and to contribute to it using the [issues] and [pull requests].